 |Blessed Hammer Limitless Falling Sword Rapid Descent 1 Laws of Valor Unstoppable Force 2 Iron Skin Flash 3 Provoke Too Scared to Run 4 Akarat's Champion Prophet|

 The playstyle balances between aggressive mobility (drawing stragglers into a pack, finding good density and jumping in the thick of it) and static fighting (immobilizing enemies and spamming Blessed Hammer).
 Provoke will alternate Wrath management duties with Laws of Valor Unstoppable Force.
-While the Crusader is naturally durable, protection will be necessary: Iron Skin for incoming damage spikes and Akarat's Champion as an overall damage and toughness buff.
+While the Crusader is naturally durable, protective cooldowns will still be necessary: Iron Skin for incoming damage spikes and Akarat's Champion as an overall damage and toughness buff.
 The final exotic ingredient in the build is Falling Sword — a mobility tool with moderate damage capabilities, it takes on a defensive role with the Seeker of the Light 4-piece bonus.
 As incoming damage will be significantly cut down after using Falling Sword, make good use of the cooldown resets inherent with the set and cast it when available.

 Blessed Hammer is the primary spender of the build; empowered to a competitive DPS level through the Seeker of the Light set and its dedicated shield, Guard of Johanna, Blessed Hammer receives even greater benefits from the holy rune Limitless.
 Blessed Hammer is also the cheapest spender in the Crusader arsenal, and can be made even easier to manage with its companion bracers — Gabriel's Vambraces (a great starting point for beginners with this build).
 With these factors in mind, you will be able to maintain your Wrath reserves despite the high attack speed of this one-hander build, (see this build's gear page for more information).